Researched by licensed + unbiased insurance experts. Learn More

 As more people move to Obamacare alternatives and plans from large employers, the Obamacare market becomes less competitive.
 AHPs will accelerate this trend.
 Experts believe that the average spending per person who remains on an ACA plan will increase by 1.4 to 4.4 percent, and that their monthly premiums would increase as well.

 Due to the way association health plans are funded, they don’t have to cover essential health benefits.
 Affordable Care Act plans have had to cover each of these 10 important types of care – like emergency services and rehabilitation – since 2014.

 Supporters of essential health benefits contend the benefits are necessary so that people don’t encounter unexpected gaps in their health insurance.
 Advocates say that the existence of these benefits lowers prices for everyone, since health insurance is less expensive overall when it covers everything.
 The AHP model risks everyone paying more for any of the less common services they’ll eventually need.

-Current Events for Association Health Plans
+History of Association Health Plans

 How Can I Enroll in an Association Health Plan?